adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 * **How many eyes see the code** As stated above Windows source code is closed-source and has a limited set of paid developers who try to find the problems in the code.
-Windows devs would have you believe this is a good this.
-Like want you to beleive that ist a good thng that only the paid devs can see the source code.
-The phrase they like to use is "security through obscurity", which is a very common term and i'm sure you have heard of it.The expression is intended to suggest that proprietary software is more secure by virtue of its closed nature.
+Windows devs would have you believe this is a good thing.
+They want you to believe that its a good thing that only the paid devs can see the source code.
+The phrase they like to use is "security through obscurity", which is a very common term and I'm sure you have heard of it.
+The expression is intended to suggest that proprietary software is more secure by virtue of its closed nature.
 If hackers can't see the code, then it's harder for them to create exploits for it: or so the thinking goes.
 Unfortunately for Windows